everythingeverywhere/lab-sb-app/workshop/content/exercises/02-exe.md

 ```execute-all
 cd spring-boot
 ```
+### Initialize your project with the [Spring Boot CLI](https://docs.spring.io/spring-boot/docs/current/reference/html/cli.html).

-The lab has the [Spring Boot CLI](https://docs.spring.io/spring-boot/docs/current/reference/html/cli.html) already integrated and we you will use it to create your project.
-Make note of the options we are choosing in particular that we are choosing the `web` dependency.
+This lab utilizes the [Spring Boot CLI](https://docs.spring.io/spring-boot/docs/current/reference/html/cli.html) to create your project.
+Make note of the options and in particular that we are choosing the `web` dependency.

-Initialize your project with the [Spring Boot CLI](https://docs.spring.io/spring-boot/docs/current/reference/html/cli.html).
-Here you are choosing to have it packaged as a zip.
+Create your Spring Boot project.
 ```execute-1
 spring init --name=spring-boot --artifactId=spring-boot --groupId=com.example --java-version=11 --dependencies=web spring-boot.zip
 ```